cameronsamuels/iconrounder/README.md

 - Fast, light-weight, efficient, and reliable
 - Loads, rounds, and downloads in a quarter second

-# Apps
-I will publish a Chrome extension for this app.
-Possibly other apps too.

 # About
 Made by [Cameron Samuels](http://cameronsamuels.com) in July 2017.